dprekel/gpgpu-intel/README.md

 The batchbuffer is then copied into a ring buffer by i915 so that the Command Streamer Engine of the GPU can directly access it by direct memory access (DMA).
 The command streamer then executes the commands one by one.
 The pointers to the other buffer objects which are stored in the batchbuffer tell the command streamer where to find all needed data.
-I created an image to show this in detail:
+I created an image to show this in detail (for a matmul example):

 ![](docs/GPU_Driver_Flowchart.png?raw=true)